Tan beret

-The tan beret also known as a beige beret has been adopted as official headgear by several special operations forces as a symbol of their unique capabilities.
+The tan beret, also known as a beige beret, has been adopted as official headgear by several special operations forces as a symbol of their unique capabilities.

 Afghan National Army

 Afghan National Army Special Forces members were awarded a tan beret after successfully completing ANA Special Forces Qualification and serving honorably for two deployment cycles.
 All ANA Special Forces candidates were selected from the Afghan National Army Commandos, where they earned a maroon beret for completing the ANA Commando Qualification Course at Camp Morehead, Kabul Province.

+Argentine Army

+Troops assigned to one of the three Mountain Brigades of the Argentine Army wear a sand-coloured beret with an embroidered flash.

+Argentine Coast Guard

+Sailors assigned to the "Agrupacion Guardacostas" -Riot Control Unit- of the Prefectura Naval Argentina wear a sand-coloured beret with a metal flash.

 Australian Army

-Qualified members of the Australian Special Air Service Regiment wear a sand-coloured beret with a metal gold and silver winged dagger badge on a black shield.
+Qualified members of the Australian Special Air Service Regiment wear a sand-coloured beret with a metal gold and silver downward pointing Excalibur sword, wreathed in flames (often incorrectly referred to as a winged dagger) with the motto Who Dares Wins on black cloth Crusader shield.

 Brazilian Army

 A sand-coloured beret is worn by Airmobile personnel, mostly concentrated in the 12th Light Infantry Brigade (Airmobile) in the State of São Paulo, regardless of Arm of Service.
 Berets are worn in the French manner, with Army Badge over the right eye and extra material pulled to the left.